 What To Do Now

 All this information is great, but what can you really do with it?
 Well, personally, I don't do a lot of day trading, but using these charts for technical analysis can help you to see when it might be good to buy and when it might be good to sell.
-Technical analysis is a lot more advanced and something I will go over in a future article.
+Technical analysis is a lot more advanced and I cover the beginners steps in my video Technical Analysis for Beginners with my friend CryptoWendyO here.
 Now that you are armed with some major chart reading knowledge, go forth my new friends and dive into some charts!